deja-vu-platform/deja-vu/docs/tutorial.md

 by convention the evaluation phase fetches data from the server (e.g., loading scores), and the execution phase produces some side-effect on the server (e.g., creating a new score).
-The action author determines what triggers the evaluation or execution of the action.
-Typically, the loading of the action itself triggers the evaluation of an action, and some user interaction
+The component author determines what triggers the evaluation or execution of the component.
+Typically, the loading of the component itself triggers the evaluation of an component, and some user interaction
 (e.g., a button click or a selection of an item from a dropdown) triggers its execution.

-There are two types of app actions: a regular action and a transaction (tx) action.
-A tx action synchronizes the evaluation and execution of the concept actions it wraps, so that the evaluation/execution of one action triggers the evaluation/execution of all the other sibling actions, and they either complete in their entirety (if all succeeded) or have no effect whatsoever (if one of them fails).
+There are two types of app components: a regular component and a transaction (tx) component.
+A tx component synchronizes the evaluation and execution of the concept components it wraps, so that the evaluation/execution of one component triggers the evaluation/execution of all the other sibling components, and they either complete in their entirety (if all succeeded) or have no effect whatsoever (if one of them fails).
-Instead of putting each action in separate HTML files, you can wrap elements in another action with the `dv.tx` tag to create an anonymous tx action with content equal to the content of the tag.
+Instead of putting each component in separate HTML files, you can wrap elements in another component with the `dv.tx` tag to create an anonymous tx component with content equal to the content of the tag.
-In contrast, a regular action allows any one of its children actions to execute; thus a regular action can be thought of as an "or" action and a tx action as an "and" action.
+In contrast, a regular component allows any one of its children components to execute; thus a regular component can be thought of as an "or" component and a tx component as an "and" component.

-The button in the `create-object` action of *Property* causes the action to execute on click.
-Thus, if this action is wrapped in a `dv.tx`, it will trigger the execution of all its sibling concept actions when a user clicks on the button.
+The button in the `create-object` component of *Property* causes the component to execute on click.
+Thus, if this component is wrapped in a `dv.tx`, it will trigger the execution of all its sibling concept components when a user clicks on the button.

 There is no shared state between concepts, but objects in